UmarFarooq361/UmarFarooq361/README.md

 ## 📚 Education

 **Bachelor of Engineering in Software Engineering**
-Military College of Signals – NUST, Rawalpindi, Pakistan
+Military College of Signals – NUST, Pakistan
 *2020 – 2024*